masterbtc/documentation-1/docs/markdown/pages/Claim.md

 The claim **registration process** registers a claim to an account.
 To do so, an attestor attests an account with a claim's root hash as payload.
 This mechanism ensures that a claim is verified by a trusted entity.

 An attested account holder can then **create** verifiable **claims** self sovereignly.
 To do so, one selects the necessary claim user data, creates the claim, and signs it in the way described in the Attestation Protocol.
-The resulting data set (containing the previously created claim as payload) is a verifiable claim and ready to be shared with a verifier.
+The resulting data set (containing the claim as payload) is a verifiable claim and ready to be shared with a verifier.

 To **verify** a verifiable **claim**, one needs to follow the Attestation Protocol verification process with two additionally verification steps.

 The first step is to verify the integrity of a claim.
-At the point of signed data checking, one needs to extract the previously created claim embedded into the singed data payload, recreate the root hash (based on the claim user data and hashes), and compare it with the claims rootHash value.
+At the point of signed data checking, one needs to extract the previously created claim embedded into the singed data payload, recreate the root hash (based on the claim user data and leaf hashes), and compare it with the claim rootHash value.

 The second step needs to be embedded into the entity check process.
 One checks if the claim creator account contains the self-created root hash as payload, which proves that an attestor account attested the claim.
-If the Attestation Protocol verification process finally succeeds, the verifier can be sure that the claim creator account indeed signs the claim, the claim data are valid and attested by an entity which is itself attested by a trustworthy entity.
+If the Attestation Protocol verification process finally succeeds, the verifier can be sure that the claim creator account indeed signed the claim, the claim data are valid and attested by an entity which is itself attested by a trustworthy entity.